 Because of many things, Cherry Valley - Springfield Center is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Cherry Valley - Springfield Center really has some of the features that families look for when choosing a good community to raise children.
 Is Cherry Valley - Springfield Center perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Cherry Valley - Springfield Center is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cherry Valley - Springfield Center doesn't have a public transportation system that people use for their commute.

 The education level of Cherry Valley - Springfield Center citizens is very high relative to the national average among all cities (21.84%): 34.87% of adults in Cherry Valley - Springfield Center have a bachelor's degree or even advanced degree.